 Bladder Cancer Awareness Month: Let’s Talk Risk Factors, Symptoms, and Support

 Bladder cancer occurs when the cells in the bladder — like the cells in other parts of your body — grow and divide.
 If a normal cell collects too many genetic errors, it can turn into a cancer cell.
 As the cancer cell grows and divides, it will begin to form a tumor.
 This can cause bleeding or affect how your bladder functions.

-There are some risk factors for bladder cancer that you cannot control.
-These include:
+Risk factors for bladder cancer include:

-- a family history of bladder cancer
+- A family history of bladder cancer

 Signs & Symptoms